Farkas-Csaba/MiniCad/README.md

 # MiniCAD

 A lightweight 2D CAD prototype written in C++ using SFML.
-Allows you to create points and lines with live preview and multithreaded rendering.
+Allows you to basic shapes with live preview and multithreaded rendering.

 ## Features

-- Add points and lines with mouse clicks
+- Add points, lines, rectangles, circles with mouse clicks
-- Live preview of lines before committing
+- Live preview of shapes committing
 - Command-line shape input
 - Uses SFML for graphics
 - Multithreaded architecture (render + input separated)